Submissions opening soon for BNE and MEL

 Submission system.

-Congratulations, you have the info you need to submit .
+Congratulations, you have what you need to submit.

 Now click the button and follow the instructions on the submissions system.
 We use ConfEngine, so you will need an account in order to submit.
 ConfEngine will allow you to clone a proposal to allow it to be submitted to more than one event.